scionproto/scion/topology/README.md

 - "b" -- string, mandatory, see above
 - "linkAtoB" -- string, mandatory, the type of link, can be CORE, PEER, CHILD
 - "mtu" -- integer, the MTU of the link *
-- "underlay" -- default is UDP/IPv4, can be set to UDP/IPv6, seed doesn't support IPv6
+- "underlay" -- default is UDP/IPv4, can be set to UDP/IPv6
 - "bw" -- integer, the bandwidth in bit/s of the link *
 - "latency" -- integer, the latency in ms of the link *
 - "drop" -- float, the drop rate (% in range(0.0,1.0)) of the link *